FAR-Lab/Interactive-Lab-Hub/Final Project/FinalProject.md

 ## Description

+According to CDC, there are about 36 million older adults fall each year, which results in more than 32,000 deaths.
+Inspired by this shocking fact, we decide to build a device to potentially address this issue.

 Introducing FallSafe, a wearable device to detect falls and share the information with emergency contact.
 Using accelerometer, the device would be able to determine whether a person is falling by sensing motion and measuring the rate of change of the velocity.
 The device is also integrated with a communication system via MQTT which we explored in Lab 6.
 Transmitting the information immediately with emergency contact would allow people to respond promptly to prevent severe consequences.

 ## Deliverables